Jane-Coding/Yoga-lesson-builder/README.md

 6. Routing is made with react-router-dom
 7. Design is used with MUI and react-slick to storage all selected lessons in Create lesson page
 8. Popup notification on create, delete and update lessons
-9. Popup warning on wrong data for sign in or log in
+9. Popup warning notification on errors
 10. Authentification of users (log in \ out)